ziapeltagames/six-winters/docs/RULES.md

 ## Assets

-Resource pools are not as useful as **assets**: specific creations of each resource type.
-These are flexible concepts in the narrative.
+Resource pools are not as useful as **assets**: specific creations from each resource type.
+Assets are flexible concepts in the narrative.
 For instance, an espionage asset could represent anything from a helpful spy or contact to thieves tools or gear.

 Assets are created by moving dice from resource pools onto [**location cards**](#location-cards) with the [**create asset**](#create-asset) action.
 Other game effects may create assets directly.
 Characters at the location with assets may use them to complete mission [**progress cards**](#progress-cards), as well as help [**overcome obstacles**](#overcome) or fuel character [**abilities**](#abilities).